deniseueda/aws-style-guide/README.md

 ### Naming Instances

 Naming instances is a important step to keep them organized.
 The name must to have a product prefix, a group prefix, an accountant and the region following by the company domain.
+Well, depending of the company, the group prefix can be optional.
 This is the pattern:

 ```
-[product prefix].[group prefix].[accountant].[region].company.com
+[product prefix].[group prefix (optional)].[accountant].[region].company.com
 ```
 Some examples:

 ```
 upd.cap.a.us-east-1.company.com
-group.workers.b.eu-west-1.company.com
+upd.b.us-east-1.company.com
+group.workers.c.eu-west-1.company.com
 ```

 ### Tags